hiridavid/trial-and-error/README.md

 > git diff `branchname`

-shows what code changed on current branch compared to branchname
+shows what code changed on current branch compared to 'branchname'

 > git merge `branchname`

-merge branchname into this branch (only used locally, remotely you make pull requests instead)
+merge 'branchname' into this branch (only used locally, remotely you make pull requests instead)
-you should be ON `main` and git merge `sidebranch`
+you should be **ON** 'main' and git merge 'sidebranch'

 > git branch -d `branchname`